1963 Cadillac: The car that mainstreamed the brougham look

 1961 Lincoln nudges Cadillac away from sci-fi styling

-The 1961-63 Lincoln Continental pioneered the brougham look more than any other car of the early-60s.
-However, this instant classic made a much bigger splash among the automotive intelligentsia than with the buying public.
+The 1961-63 Lincoln Continental pioneered the brougham look more than any other car of the early-60s (and it, in turn, was inspired by the Continental Mark II).
+However, the so-called “Kennedy Continental” made a much bigger splash among the automotive intelligentsia than with the buying public.

 Also see ‘The ‘compact’ 1961-63 Cadillac that went nowhere’